 Hi-Tec-C pens are solid picks for a Moleskine because they are fine-tipped needlepoint pens that let out limited quantities of ink.
 They are also archival quality.
 So as long as you don’t let ink pile up on the tip and pool at stopping points a Hi-Tec C or Coleto is a top pick.
 Try the 0.4 mm size, instead of the 0.5 mm or the scratchy 0.25 mm.

 If you want a retractable pen in this class, try the Pilot Juice-up 0.3 mm.

-This is another hybrid writer, like the Jetstream, but we’ve found that it peforms very well on this paper, especially in the 0.5 mm black ink.
+The Blen is another hybrid writer, like the Jetstream, but we’ve found that it performs well on this paper, especially in the 0.5 mm black ink.
 This is a great pen to write with, it’s comfortable to hold for long stretches, and it has excellent ink.